 The Liverpool City Region Metro Mayor and Combined Authority are today unveiling an ambitious 100 day plan to ensure that its historic Devolution Deal makes an immediate and tangible impact on communities across the six boroughs.

 The plan sets out more than 50 pledges and actions that will be delivered over the next three months across a broad range of policy areas including transport, economic growth, skills, housing, the environment and infrastructure.
-It brings together existing Combined Authority policy commitments, key elements of the City Region Devolution Deal plus major manifesto commitments from Metro Mayor, Steve Rotheram.
+It brings together existing Combined Authority policy commitments, key elements of the City Region Devolution Deal plus major manifesto commitments Steve Rotheram.

 “Devolution is a massive opportunity for our City Region and it is absolutely vital that we begin to grasp that opportunity and engender real momentum and energy into our programme.
-It’s clear from my early discussions with Government that devolution is the only show in town, and they see the new Mayoral Combined Authorities as the vehicles for delivering transformational change and rebalancing the UK economy.”
+It’s clear from my early discussions with government that devolution is the only show in town, and they see the new Mayoral Combined Authorities as the vehicles for delivering transformational change and rebalancing the UK economy.”

 “It is also very obvious that those who are able to move quickly, show delivery capacity and formulate well thought through asks will get priority consideration.
 Our 100 day plan is not simply a wish list.
 It is a coherent set of actions that align with our vision for the City Region.”